Iximiel/PlumedFlagship_parallelism/Readme_CUDA.md

 ```
 `blockDim` contains the number of thread in the block

-The sum is made in pair to each element of the passed array.
+The sum is made in pair to each element of the passed array and stored in one of the two used indexes of the array.
 And the operation is repeaded on half of the array, and so on until we are reduced to one element that is the result.

 Visually the operation is the following:
 <!-- source: https://riptutorial.com/cuda/topic/6566/parallel-reduction--e-g--how-to-sum-an-array-  -->